Small Grants for Community Partnering

 - If money received in previous funding years has not been spent at the time of the new application, new dollars will not be granted to the project until that money has been spent on its dedicated purpose and a final report submitted.

-- Pre-Site visits begin with the applicant, Open Lands program staff & advisory board sub-committee members.
-This is the opportunity for the applicant to discuss why their project is a great candidate for funding.
-Partners of the project are also welcome to attend the site visit
+- This is the opportunity for the applicant to discuss why their project is a great candidate for funding.
+Partners of the project are also welcome to attend the site visit.

-- Awards presentation at an Open Lands Advisory Board meeting in March or April, normally the last Thursday of the month.
+- Awards presentation at an Open Lands Advisory Board meeting, typically the last Thursday of the month.

 Requirements if you are awarded a Grant

-- Awards will be presented at an Open Lands Advisory Board meeting in March or April, normally the 4th Thursday of the month.
+- Awards will be presented at an Open Lands Advisory Board meeting during the first quarter of the year, typically the 4th Thursday of a month.
 The Larimer County Board of County Commissioners present the awards.

 - If a funded project changes from the initial application and budget, a written change request is required before any dollars are spent.